Virtual Environments For Software Development

 If you have a little peek into our code

-(e.g. run cat lcanalyzer/views.py
+(e.g. run cat lcanalyzer/views.py from the project root),

 you will see the following two lines somewhere at the top.